YStrauch/swagger-object-validator/README.md

 - If you call `validateModel()` without a full-fledged spec (i.e. just the model definition), the first error step did previously not have a name.
 This was changed to the dedicated name 'root'.

 ## 1.4.0
 - The `ValidationErrorType` in `result.model` was changed from a numeric enum to a more verbose string enum.
 This will mainly affect JavaScript applications and their logic to handle specific validation errors.
 TypeScript applications should be unaffected if the enums were used as documented.
 The values changed from integers between 0 and 6 to 'MISSING_REQUIRED_PROPERTY', 'ADDITIONAL_PROPERTY', 'TYPE_MISMATCH', 'ENUM_MISMATCH', 'DATE_FORMAT', 'CONSTRAINTS_VIOLATION', and 'CUSTOM'.
+This deprecated `errorsWithStringTypes`.
 - Added support for `uniqueItems`.
 Please also read about the default cap of 100 items [here](#Limiting-the-Unique-Items-Constraint).

 # Development